aniruddhballal/LOANlo/README.md

 ## Tasks/Features - Stacked

+- [ ] storing personal details is plain right now, do i need to salt it - am i storing the passwords securely?
-- [ ] documents deletion, loan application deletion, profile deletion - hwo to store redundant copies of all of these?
+- [ ] documents deletion, loan application deletion, profile deletion - how to store redundant copies of all of these?
 - [x] dont allow deletion of documents once approved - frontend and backend
 - [x] make use of skeletons in the applicationstatus pages, just like how it was imported and used in applicantdashboard from skeletoncomponents.tsx
 - [x] remove the "personal details are complete" message